Skip to main content

 Belgium is implementing mandatory electronic invoicing (e-invoicing) as part of its digital transformation initiative.
 This regulatory change will impact how businesses send and receive invoices, requiring compliance with specific formats and processes through the Peppol network.

-You'll be able to registrer Spendesk as your Peppol Access Point and create your Participant ID soon.
+You are now able to registrer Spendesk as your Peppol Access Point and create your Participant ID.

 Required Formats and Spendesk Support